OpenHeartDevelopers/meshtools3d/README.md

 Some functionality are implemented but not used; in particular:

-* evaluation and output of surface region points
-* output in binary formats (CARP)
+* CARP output in binary format (can be used by setting out_carp_binary = 1 inside output section but not tested till now)
 * triangle re-orientation with outward normals (when boudary is extracted)

 ### Surface region points